ghkhan89/ps-protocolplay/README.md

 # Protocol Play
-Enable &amp; Disable SSL/TLS on Windows using PowerShell
+Enable &amp; Disable SSL/TLS on windows using PowerShell

 Written by Ghufran Khan